d3sw/conductor/HOW_TO.md

 # Local Shotgun setup for testing
-Shotgun is a MQ service which handles messages in Conductor.
+Shotgun is a MQ service that process messages in Conductor.
-The main class with MQ configuration is **com.netflix.conductor.contribs.queue.shotgun.SharedShotgunQueue** Queue name in conductor has following pattern :
+The main class with Shotgun MQ configuration is **com.netflix.conductor.contribs.queue.shotgun.SharedShotgunQueue** Queue name in conductor has following pattern :
 ***{queue.name}:{group.id}***